cloud-gov/cg-design/researchplan.md

 #### Questions

--What information do you need about your cloud service?
+- What information do you need about your cloud service?
--How often do you access your cloud service’s GUI -What kind of things do you typically ask the developers to do?
+- How often do you access your cloud service’s GUI
+- What kind of things do you typically ask the developers to do?

 #### Schedule